the-engine-room/library/_posts/2015-12-07-microtasking.md

 ---

 ## About
 This site was created by the engine room and Amnesty International to understand the ins and outs of micro-tasking to support Amnesty’s Alt Click project.
+Comments or questions?
+Contact [post@theengineroom.org](mailto:post@theengineroom.org).

 Alt Click is a two-year project funded by the [Swedish Postcode Lottery](//www.postkodlotteriet.se) that aims to inspire a new generation of tech savvy human rights activists to take part in documenting, verifying and collating evidence of human rights abuse.
 In this context, Amnesty is planning to use micro-tasking to invite people to analyse satellite images, verify video footage and classify large amounts of social media data.

 ### Researchers
 __Milena Marin__ is the Senior Innovations Campaigner at Amnesty International and project manager of Alt Click.
 Get in touch to know more about Amnesty's efforts to use microtasking [@milena_iul](//twitter.com/milena_iul).

 __The engine room__ is an applied research and support organization dedicated to improving the safe and effective use of technology in advocacy.
 The engine room partners with activists and advocacy organizations to help them plan and implement activities that use technological tools.
 The engine room also conducts applied research on the same dynamics, to inform project design, support activities and funding decisions for social good and accountability programming.
 Read more at [theengineroom.org](//www.theengineroom.org).